goxgen/goxgen/README.md

 """This directive is used to mark the object as a resource action""" directive @Action(Resource: String!, Action: XgenResourceActionType!, Route: String, SchemaFieldName: String) repeatable on INPUT_OBJECT
-"""This directive is used to mark the object as a resource list action""" directive @ListAction(Resource: String!, Action: XgenResourceListActionType!, Route: String, Pagination: Boolean, SchemaFieldName: String) repeatable on INPUT_OBJECT
+"""This directive is used to mark the object as a resource list action""" directive @ListAction(Resource: String!, Action: XgenResourceListActionType!, Route: String, Pagination: Boolean, Sort: XgenSortResourceConfigInput @ToObjectType(type: "XgenSortResourceConfig"), SchemaFieldName: String) repeatable on INPUT_OBJECT
 """This directive is used to exclude the argument from the type""" directive @ExcludeArgumentFromType(exclude: Boolean) on ARGUMENT_DEFINITION
+"""This directive is used to define the object type""" directive @ToObjectType(type: String!) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION | FIELD_DEFINITION
 """This directive is used to mark the object as a resource field""" directive @Field(Label: String, Description: String, DB: XgenResourceFieldDbConfigInput @ExcludeArgumentFromType) on FIELD_DEFINITION
 """This directive is used to mark the object as a resource field"""